WORDS BY KELSEY VERBOOM | FEBRUARY 8, 2021

 Deeper than you think

 If you’re debating when to make your heli-ski or heli-boarding fantasy a reality, January deserves a closer look.
-With many people clamoring to visit in February to mid-March – traditionally the most popular time of the year – January can sometimes be overlooked.
+With many people clamoring to visit in February to mid-March – traditionally the most popular time of the year – going heli-skiing in January can sometimes be overlooked.
 As February’s younger sibling, January has a lot to live up to.
 But if you ask us, the month of new beginnings delivers just as big.